eldoy/sirloin/README.md

 const app = new Sirloin({
   // Web server port
   port: 3000,
-  // Static assets root directory
+  // Static files root directory
-  // set to false to not serve static files
+  // Set to false to not serve static files
-  static: 'dist',
+  files: 'dist',
   // Callback for websocket connect event
   // Can be used for adding data to the websocket client
   connect: async (client, req) => {}